 Artoo, Threepio and a broken down android are traded into the hands of young miner Jann Tosh.
 The android turns out to be an alien with amnesia and a price on his head.
 It is in fact Mon ...
 See full summary »

-The army of the Marauders, led by by King Terak and the witch Charal attack the Ewoks village.
+The army of the Marauders, led by by King Terak and the witch Charal attack the Ewok village.
 The parents and the brother of Cindel all die in this attack.
-Cindel and the Ewok Wicket escape and in a forrest they meet Teek a naughty and very fast animal.
+Cindel and Wicket escape and in a forest they meet Teek, a naughty and very fast animal.
 Teek takes them to a house in which a old man, Noa, lives.
-Like Cindel he also crashed with his Starcruiser on Endor.
+Like Cindel he also crashed with his Star Cruiser on Endor.
 Together they fight Terak and Charal.
 Written by

 R. Kessen <firstname.lastname@example.org>

 If the film is considered canon, it's possible and most likely that it took place after Star Wars: Episode VI - Return of the Jedi (1983).
 When Luke Skywalker, Han Solo, Princess Leia and the Rebel Alliance encountered the Ewoks, Wicket does not speak English.
 In this film, Wicket speaks English after being taught by Cindel.
 If the film took place before 'Return of the Jedi', Wicket would be speaking English when he encountered Princess Leia.
 See more »

 It is wrongly assumed the when Noah and Cindel arrive at the castle Noah dips his staff into the moat to show that it is made of some type of acid and the walking staff head is melted away.
 However, when they are running from the castle Noah's staff is once again complete and the head is perfectly in place.

 Firstly its not his staff Noa shoves in the water it's a branch with leaves clearly visible on it, secondly it's not acid that melts it, there is a creature in the moat that attacks it.
 The same creature tries to get Wicket minutes later when he is dangling with his feet in the moat.
 See more »